elm-city-craftworks/course-001/PART_1.md

 In the "Building Unix-style command-line applications" article, we walked through implementing a Ruby clone of the Unix `cat` utility.
-In this set of exercises, you'll repeat a similar process to build something similar to the `ls` command.
+In this set of exercises, you'll repeat a similar process to build a minimal clone of the `ls` command.
 By doing so, you'll explore many of Ruby's capabilities for working with files.